honetools/formats/Service API.md

 Response:

   * `200 OK.` The resource was successfully put.
 The `ETag` header also contains the resource ETag.
-  * `404 Not Found.` The application was not found.
+  * `404 Not Found.` The project was not found.
-  * `409 Conflict.` Either there is no manifest for this app, or the manifest does not contain a reference to this resource.
+  * `409 Conflict.` Either there is no manifest for this project, or the manifest does not contain a reference to this resource.
 Sway requires that all uploaded resources are referred to in the manifest.
 This probably means that you are trying to upload a resource before uploading an up-to-date manifest.
 See the `error` object in the body for details.

 #### Get resource

 Whenever possible, include an If-None-Match header in the request, to cut down unnecessary traffic: if you already have the same version of the resource as is on the server, `304 Not Modified` is returned.

-    GET /v1/apps/53551a31e9cb4e000027f3f8/resources/default/values.yaml
+    GET /v1/projects/53551a31e9cb4e000027f3f8/resources/default/values.yaml
     If-None-Match: VWUpRQ0GDLcorRT+a0wJsB1o0OU2M8CQeUSjmLAwvgg=

-Access level: user token or app token
+Access level: user token or project token

 Response

  * `200 OK.` The resource was retrieved successfully, the body contains the resource content.
  * `304 Not Modified.` The resource representation on the server is the same as specified by the ETag, i.e the server and client both have the same resource and it does not need to be transmitted.
- * `404 Not Found.` The resource or application was not found.
+ * `404 Not Found.` The resource or project was not found.

-## App management API
+## Project management API

-You use the app management API to retrieve the list of apps for a given user, create new ones, and retrieve and change metadata regarding an app, such as the app name or list of authorized users.
+You use the project management API to retrieve the list of projects for a given user, create new ones, and retrieve and change metadata regarding a project, such as the project name or list of authorized users.

-Deleting an app is currently not supported in the management API.
-You must use the Sway web app for this.
+Deleting a project is currently not supported in the management API.
+You must use the Sway web UI for this.

-### Get apps
+### Get projects

-    GET /v1/apps
+    GET /v1/projects

 Access level: user token

 Response

-* `200 OK.` List of apps for the user.
-Also contains the authorized users for each app, and the latest log entry.
+* `200 OK.` List of projects for the user.
+Also contains the authorized users for each project, and the latest log entry.

       [
         {